seamapi/docs/north-star-docs/backup-access-codes.md

 ## Troubleshooting Steps

-When a backup access code pool is enabled on a device, there are a few new possible warnings and errors.
+When a backup access code pool is enabled on a device, you should monitor for these warnings and errors.

 ### Warning: `many_active_backup_codes`

-This warning indicates that there are multiple active backup access codes, which likely indicates an issue with device.
-You should inspect any other warnings or errors on the device to determine why your system has been relying on backup access codes.
-One common cause could be that the device is offline (will appear as a `device_disconnected` error).
+There are multiple active backup access codes, which likely indicates an issue with the device.
+You should inspect any other warnings or errors on the device to determine why your system is relying on backup access codes.
+One common cause is that the device is offline, which will appear as a `device_disconnected` error.

 ### Warning: `partial_backup_access_code_pool`

-This warning indicates that we were unable to fully populate the backup access code pool.
-This could indicate a device connection issue or an issue on the device itself (e.g. there are no remaining code slots).
+Seam was unable to fully populate the backup access code pool.
+This could indicate a device connection issue or an issue on the device itself, e.g., there are no remaining code slots.

 ### Error: `empty_backup_access_code_pool`

-This error indicates that the backup access code pool is empty.
+The backup access code pool is empty.
 It can occur on a device when:

 - first enabling the backup access code pool
 - after the backup access code pool has been used and exhausted